 The Indiana Department of Transportation is scheduling a full call-out of plow trucks throughout the state in anticipation of icy conditions during Friday morning's commute.
 Weather forecasts are calling for rain, followed by freezing rain and snow.

 WEST LAFAYETTE, Ind. — Purdue University on Thursday (Jan.
 11) announced the name of its new online public university for working adults — Purdue University Global.
 The name was approved by the Executive Committee of the Purdue University Board of Trustees and the Board of Trustees of Purdue NewU.

 INDIANAPOLIS - Indiana Republican Party State Chairman Kyle Hupfer officially called a caucus of eligible precinct committee members to fill the vacancy in the office of Senate District 7, the seat most recently held by former State Senator Brandt Hershman.

 MERRILLVILLE, Ind. –Colder temperatures and increased usage means higher bills for customers at this time of year.
 While NIPSCO is the lowest-cost natural gas provider in Indiana, NIPSCO reminds customers of options and tips to aid in their home’s energy efficiency.

 On October 3rd the Washington, D.C. law firm of Smith, Currie and Hancock, attorneys for the Shafer and Freeman Lakes Environmental Conservation Corporation (SFLECC), filed a 20-page letter with the Secretary of the Federal Energy Regulatory Commission (FERC) on behalf of SFLECC and its Coal…

-In the last week, the White County Prosecutor’s Office filed 26 cases related to criminal charges for a total of 374 criminally-based filings so far this year.
+In the past week, the White County Prosecutor’s Office filed 11 cases related to criminal matters for a total of 338 cases so far this year.